Make Your Copper Last a Lifetime

 While glass drinkware can withstand soaps, detergents, heat, and more, copper is far more sensitive and requires caution when cleaning.

 How to Hand Wash Copper

 Textured or synthetic cloths like polyester may scratch the surface of your copper.
-Barware best-practice recommends double-drying your copper such that any leftover moisture is accounted for in a means to prevent oxidation.
+Barware best-practice recommends double-drying your copper and dry cloth so that any leftover moisture is accounted for to prevent oxidation.
 Simply dry your clean copper a second time using a fresh cloth.